 If your WD suffers physical damage such as broken…

 Send the device to WD center for services if it is under warranty; otherwise send it to a local data recovery center or lab for services.

 If your WD is OK but just not recognized…

-Step 1: there may be the driver problems (for example out of date, corrupted, error etc) with your current Windows operation system.
-Download Driver Genius to your PC to find all your outdated drivers and automatically updates them all.
+- There may be the driver problems (for example out of date, corrupted, error etc) with your current Windows operation system.
+Download Smart Driver Updater to your PC to find all your outdated drivers and automatically updates them all.
 Then reconnect your WD drive, see if it can be detected as normal.

-Step 2: Still not?
+- Still not?
 And it’s showing some error message when attempt to access the drive?
 Right click on the drive and it shows “RAW” file system?
-In this case, try to rescue data using Data Recovery Software.
+In this case, try to rescue data using Stellar Data Recovery Software.
 Then re-format your WD external under “Disk Management”, after format, re-try the data recovery tool to recover more data.
 Now it should work normally again.